+0 , ,,

 Author and Date Taxon Zero Class Quantified?
 Average Fitness among Morphs

 Fincke 1986 Damselflies No Unequal

 Gerhardt et al. 1987 Tree frogs Yes Equal

 Waltz and Wolf 1988 Dragonflies Yes Equal

-Møller and Birkhead 1993 Birds No Unequal
+Birkhead and Møller 1992 Birds No Unequal

 Koprowski 1993 Birds Yes Equal

 Alcock 1994a Butterflies Yes Equal

-Johnsen et al. 1998 Birds No Unequal (but not significant)
+Johnsen et al. 1995 Birds No Unequal (but not significant)

 Alcock 1996a Solitary bees No Unequal

 Alcock 1996b Solitary bees No Unequal

 Alcock 1996c Solitary bees No Unequal

-Low 2005 Birds No Unequal

-Beveridge et al. 2006 Solitary bees No Unequal

-Rios Cardenas and Webster 2008 Pumpkinseed fish Yes Equal
+=

 These authors did not report the variance in mating success within the classes of mating males, so it is not possible to accurately estimate variance in mating success within and among calling and noncalling males using equation 25.8.
-However, it is still possible to determine whether the observed success of satellite males was sufficient for these males to persist within the population.
-Using equation 25.3c, we can see that if $p{0calling}$ equalled 0.89, then the average harem size of calling males, $H{calling}$ equalled 9.32 (not reported by Gerhardt et al.).
-If s represents the success satellites had to obtain by stealing mates from calling males to persist within the population, then from equation 25.12, $s > 1 - p{0 calling}$ or 0.11; indeed this value is approximately equal to the fraction of the total matings satellite males actually obtained (7/57 = 0.12).
+However, it is still possible to determine whether the success of satellite males (is) sufficient for these males to persist within the population.
+Using equation 25.3c, we can see that if $p{0calling}$ (equals) 0.89, then the average harem size of calling males, $H{calling}$ equals 9.32 (not reported by Gerhardt et al.).
+If s represents the success satellites (must obtain) by stealing mates from calling males then from equation 25.12, s > 1 - $p{0calling}$ or (0.11, which) is approximately equal to the fraction of the total matings satellite males (7/57 = 0.12).